Welcome back to our dev log for We Got Dungeons!

-One of the problems we encountered immediately when we started development of We Got Dungeons was how to create a game that has interesting, polymorphic interactions between all game objects.
+One of the problems we encountered immediately when we started the development of We Got Dungeons was how to create a game that has interesting, polymorphic interactions between all game objects.
 What polymorphism entails is basically having the ability to apply any interaction, like for example an attack, to any game object regardless of the object's type.

 Actions and items that interface with one another can result in some unique tactical situations.
-However, this system is somewhat unheard of on the Sega Genesis.
+However, this system is somewhat unheard of in the Sega Genesis.
 The main challenge stemmed from the fact that we are using C to write this game, which unfortunately does not have classes that make these types of problems a little easier to solve.

-After some brain storming and many failed prototypes we settled on the following design.
+After some brainstorming and many failed prototypes, we settled on the following design.
 All interactions are functions that take two parameters, the source of the interaction and the target.

 Game objects have their own separate structures, but all of them are wrapped in a generic gameObject structure by using a union of structures like so: